 The bill would remove a nonrefundable \$25 application fee for restricted driving privileges for which a person who fails to comply with a traffic citation can apply under continuing law in lieu of suspension for failure to comply with a traffic citation, unless the citation was for illegal parking, standing, or stopping.
-A provision imposing a similar application fee applicable if the person's driver's license expired while driving privileges were suspended for failure to pay fines for traffic citations also would be removed.
-The bill would state no application fee shall be collected in connection with a written request for restricted driving privileges under these circumstances.
+A provision imposing a similar application fee if the person's driver's license expired while driving privileges were suspended for failure to pay fines for traffic citations also would be removed.
+The bill would state no application fee shall be collected in connection with a written request for restricted driving privileges under either circumstance.

+The bill would add a requirement for eligibility for restricted driving privileges: the license was suspended or canceled only for violations of failing to comply with traffic citation.
 Continuing law requires a municipal or district court to assess a \$100 reinstatement fee when the court notifies the Division of failure to comply with a traffic citation, in addition to any fines, court costs, and other penalties.
-The bill would state on and after July 1, 2021, the fee is to be assessed for each case, rather than for each charge.
+The bill would state, for a traffic citation issued on and after July 1, 2021, the fee is to be assessed for each case, rather than for each charge.
 The bill also would require the fee to be collected only after a person has been determined to be eligible for reinstatement of driving privileges.

-The bill would make a technical change regarding an additional charge, to consolidate statutes.
+The bill would make a technical change regarding an additional charge, to consolidate statutes, and additional technical amendments.